Turner Gustavus Morehead: Later life

 After the War General Morehead engaged in the wholesale shoe business until appointed Weigher of the Port of Philadelphia, a position he held for many years.
 He early entered the Grand Army of the Republic, and became commander of E. D. Baker Post No. 8 of Philadelphia, also a member of the Union Veteran Legion and the Military Order of the Loyal Legion.
 In 1882, he moved to Asbury Park, New Jersey, where he resided until his death on May 28, 1892.
-He was buried at Mount Peace Cemetery in Philadelphia.

 Family

 General Morehead was married to Louisa A. Kidd, and had three children born to them, two sons and one daughter.
 One son and the daughter survived him.
-His son, Gustavus K., followed in the footsteps of his father, and early entered the National Guard in 1875.
+His son, Gustavus Kidd, followed in the footsteps of his father, and early entered the National Guard in 1875.
 Like his father he rose to the command of the same company "The Artillery Corps Washington Grays", by then renamed Company G, First Regiment, National Guards of Pennsylvania.